Tiki 100: 8/16 upgrade

 An 8/16 upgrade was possible, consisting of a secondary CPU card with a 4 MHz 8088 processor.
-With this upgrade the machine is capable of running TIKOS(a CP/M-86 clone) and MS-DOS 2.11, with RAM being expanded up to 736 KB.
+With this upgrade the machine is capable of running MS-DOS 2.11, with RAM being expanded up to 736 KB, while retaining full compatibility with the Z80 based TIKOS.
 Although running MS-DOS, the expansion does not provide PC-compatibility.
 When programs are running on the 8088, the Z80 CPU is serving as an I/O processor, handling disk I/O, graphics etc.

 Rev. D

-Later, an Intel 8088 based IBM PC compatible model running MS-DOS was made, somewhat confusingly called Tiki-100 Rev. D. In addition to being PC-compatible (including CGA-compatible graphics), it also contained a Z80 processor so that it could run the original Tiki 100 software, although with a slightly reduced graphics specification due to the CGA.
+Later, an Intel 8088 based IBM PC compatible model running MS-DOS was made, somewhat confusingly called Tiki-100 Rev. D. In addition to being PC-compatible (including CGA-compatible graphics), it also contained a Z80 processor so that it could run the original Tiki 100 software, although with a slightly reduced graphics specification due to its support for the CGA display standard.
 The two processors shared the same bus, and the Z80 programs still ran under the 8088 operating system.

-Tiki-200
+Tiki-200 and successors

 After the commercial failure of the Tiki-100 rev. D, it was succeeded by the Tiki-200.
 This was a standard IBM PC-clone, with imported hardware which did not make any attempt at maintaining backward-compatibility with the Tiki-100.
-Despite these attempts at adapting to the personal-computer market, due to steep competition Tiki-Data was unable to maintain a stable foothold in it and went into gradual decline.
-In 1996 the company along with its deficit was bought by Merkantildata.
+Similarly, the Tiki-300 was reported as a Taiwan-produced IBM PC AT clone, although Tiki-Data's own publicity claimed that all models, including its Tiki-386 model were "produced in Norway to West European quality standards".